 Clutter in our home adds up quickly and is something I am constantly working on.
 On a daily basis, we are bringing stuff into our home and taking other things out.
 And sometimes we get lazy and just throw the mail on the counter and before we know it, the whole kitchen looks like a bomb went off.
 It happens.
 For me, physical clutter becomes mental clutter and I reach a breaking point.
 But, I have a few tips I use to cut the clutter in our home and I hope you’re inspired to do the same. (post contains affiliate links, see disclosure)

 You should not have anything in your home that is not beautiful or functional.
 I had lots of items that I had no idea why I even had them!
-I had apparently bought it on my many Target trips, put it on a shelf and completely forgot about it.
-So I am constantly evaluating and taking inventory on things in my home.
+I had apparently bought it on my many Target trips, put it on a shelf, and completely forgot about it.
+So I am constantly evaluating and taking inventory of things in my home.
 Why do I have this?
 What is it used for?
 Do I need it?
+Cut the clutter.

 This definitely applied to our kitchen.
 Early last year, during my 10 day organizing challenge, I discovered I had multiple kitchen utensils – tons of measuring cups, potato peelers, and pizza cutters.
 I kept one of each and was able to empty a whole drawer full of unused items.
-Because of this, I was able to have a drawer designated to dish towels that made it more organized and accessible.
+Because of this, I was able to have a drawer designated for dishtowels that made it more organized and accessible.

 When I first started getting rid of the clutter, I had a keep, donate, and trash pile.
 As time has gone on I still do that, just not as drastically.
 I’m still finding things to donate.
 If I didn’t use it in the last six months or have no plans of using it in the immediate future, it is donated.

-One reason I’m still finding items to donate is that I use a rotation method.
+Another great way to cut the clutter is by using a rotation method.
+And it’s the one reason I’m still finding items to donate.
 Yes, I still shop occasionally and buy new furniture or decor.
 However, I also make the decision to rotate out an existing item.
 If I really really want something new, then I’ve got to let something else go.
 Most of the time, it’s not worth it to me and I’ve saved the money and space.

 If you are honest with yourself, the majority of purchases are not necessary.
 You may catch yourself shopping for leisure, the desire to upgrade to the latest and greatest thing, or just having to have something because it is such a good deal or on sale.
 I was sooooo guilty of this.
 If I was bored, I went shopping.
 If I needed a little “pick me up”, I went shopping.
 I walked down every aisle in Target buying whatever I wanted and for no reason.
 Now I ask myself why and I resist the impulse to buy.
 After reading The Year of Less, I’m challenging myself even more now and attempting my no spending sprees for longer periods of time.

 When I began my minimalist journey, I read a few books that really helped me along the way.
 I also have watched the documentary Minimalism and recently started watching Tidying Up on Netflix.
-I’m also very excited about The Home Edit new book!
+I’m also very excited about the new The Home Edit book!

-Our home is definitely a work in progress and I am always decluttering and evaluating.
+Our home is definitely a work in progress and I am always finding more ways to cut the clutter and evaluating.
 I hear a lot of our family and friends say that our house is “so clean”.
 In terms of dirt and dust, I would say our house isn’t that clean at all.
 It just appears clean because it is not cluttered.